sqlxpert/z-container-api-kafka-aws-terraform/README.md

 This is a containerized REST API &rarr; managed Kafka cluster &rarr; Lambda consumer setup for AWS, provisioned with Terraform.
-I wrote it in September,&nbsp;2025, in response to a take-home technical exercise for a DevOps position with a medium-sized East Coast USA startup.
+I wrote it in September,&nbsp;2025, in response to a take-home technical exercise for a DevOps position with Canoe Intelligence, a mid-sized financial services startup based in New York City.
 It's complete except for writing to Kafka (new for me, and a work in progress) and reading from it (I've demonstrated reading streams of events in prior work).